 NCERT Solutions for Class 6 Social Science Geography Maps contains answers to all the questions given in the exercise of the geography book.
 These solutions have been created on the basis of NCERT Book Guidelines.
 The solutions are prepared in simple language by our subject experts to help students in their exam preparation.

-Class 6 Geography (The Earth: Our Habitat) Chapter 4 Questions and Answers
+Class 6 Geography Chapter 4 Maps Questions and Answers

 Question 1: Answer the following questions briefly.